 Drinking water with fluoride, aka “nature’s cavity fighter”, is one of the easiest and most effective ways to fight cavities.
 While almost all water contains naturally-occurring fluoride, the community water systems that serve most American households adjust the level, usually by adding fluoride to achieve the right amount to reduce tooth decay.
 Health organizations, like the American Dental Association (ADA), say this is one of the major reasons most people no longer need the dentures that were so common before widespread fluoridation, and studies have shown that it is why dental costs are lower and oral health problems have declined in fluoridated communities!

 3. Drinking water fights dry mouth.

 Saliva is the human mouth’s first defense against cavities.
 Saliva helps wash away residual food and coats your teeth in calcium, phosphate, and fluoride.
 When your mouth doesn’t have enough saliva, you run the risk for tooth decay.
 When your mouth is feeling dry, drink a glass of water to quench your thirst, and strengthen your teeth!

 Drinking sugary beverages can create a cavity-prone environment within your mouth, and can lead to weight gain.
 Studies show that drinking water, eight 8-ounce glasses or 8×8, can help you lose weight.

-If you have questions regarding water consumption or your overall dental health, don’t hesitate to call Ventura Center for Dental Health at Ventura Office Phone Number 805-653-5606 today!
+If you have questions regarding water consumption or your overall dental health, don’t hesitate to call Ventura Center for Dental Health at Ventura Office Location Phone Number 805-653-5606 today!